Spiral-Memory/MemoryLane/README.md

     pip install -r requirements.txt
     ```

+## Generating the Intent Classifier Model

+1. Locate the `train.py` file in the project directory.
+2. Run the file to generate the `intent_cf_model` model, which the project will use for intent classification:

+    ```bash
+    python train.py
+    ```

 ## Setting Up the Project

-1. Navigate to the main file of the project and run the file.
+1. Navigate to the main script file, `main.py`.
+2. Run the script to start the project:

+    ```bash
+    python main.py
+    ```

 ## Usage

-The main file of the project contains a Python script that interacts with an Assistance Bot.
-Here's how to use it:
+The main script, `main.py`, launches an Assistance Bot that helps users interact with the system.
+Follow these steps:

 1. Run the script: